Hatcheries and Wild Fish

 LLTK is very concerned with the future of both hatchery and wild fish in the Pacific Northwest.

 Severe declines in US and Canadian Chinook fisheries and survival of hatchery and wild fish in the ocean started well before cost-driven and ESA-related reductions in hatchery production in Washington State.
-Something in the marine environment changed drastically during the 1980s, and the impacts continue to affect both hatchery and wild salmon.
+Something in the marine environment changed drastically starting in the late 1970s, and the impacts continue to affect both hatchery and wild salmon.
 Now environmental conditions in freshwater and marine environments are becoming less favorable and reliable for salmon production, complicating management in Washington State and across the entire Pacific Northwest.

 The number of hatchery Chinook salmon released into Puget Sound has been reduced since the 1980s.
 But because the marine survival of Chinook, coho, and steelhead from the Salish Sea (Puget Sound and the Strait of Georgia) has dropped significantly over the last forty years, we are not convinced that simply increasing hatchery production will result in a commensurate increase in the number of returning adult salmon.
 In fact, “business as usual” hatchery practices may become increasingly less effective as we face new environmental challenges.

 The Salish Sea marine environment has changed in fundamental ways, and our salmon and steelhead populations may not be keeping up.
 Through the Salish Sea Marine Survival Project, LLTK and our US and Canadian partners have worked together to investigate the changes and what we might be able to do about it.
-Factors affecting food supply–like climate change–and predation appear to be the most important challenges for juvenile salmon and steelhead populations in the Salish Sea, while problems such as nearshore and estuary habitat loss, contaminants, and disease also impact specific populations in some areas.
+Factors affecting food supply–like climate change–and predation appear to be the most critical impacts to juvenile salmon and steelhead across Salish Sea populations, while impacts such as nearshore and estuary habitat loss, contaminants, and disease also impact specific populations in some areas.
 A thorough report of these results will soon be available at www.marinesurvivalproject.com.
 We already have begun working with our partners to test solutions to many of these problems.

 LLTK also strongly believes that there needs to be an initiative to not only protect but to increase the diversity of our salmon and steelhead, both hatchery and wild populations, to have an abundant resource now and into the future.
 About 40% of the wild Puget Sound Chinook populations have gone extinct, a large portion of which were earlier returning spring Chinook.
 Today, fewer than 10% of Puget Sound Chinook return in the spring.
-Habitat loss and hatcheries have also affected the genetic diversity of existing Puget Sound Chinook, making them more homogenous.
-These impacts have removed the diversity that had developed to survive changes in climate and physical conditions over the centuries.
+Habitat loss and hatcheries have also affected the genetic and life history diversity of remaining Puget Sound Chinook populations, making them more homogenous.
+These impacts have removed the diversity that had developed to survive changes in climate and physical conditions over millennia.
 Luckily, studies show there are still significant remnants of genetic diversity in our naturally spawning populations.
 There is also emerging evidence that genes that control size, return timing, and other characteristics that were historically more variable are conserved in hatchery (and presumably wild) salmon, and that it may be possible to express these characteristics again through experimentation and natural processes.

 Releases of juvenile Chinook from hatcheries have become less variable as well: since the 1970s, hatchery release windows have narrowed.
 Now, most Chinook are released into the Salish Sea around the third week of May.
 This differs substantially from wild Chinook which typically have prolonged, bi-modal outmigration periods with peaks in February-March and May-June.